Alpha018/nestjs-firebase-auth/README.md

       FirebaseAdminModule.forRootAsync({
         imports: [ConfigModule],
         useFactory: (configService: ConfigService) => ({
-          // you only need to choose one of the two options base64 or firebase option
+          // SELECT ONLY ONE: BASE64 OR OPTIONS (Firebase Options)!
-          base64: configService.get('FIREBASE_SERVICE_ACCOUNT_BASE64'), // service account json string in base 64
+          base64: configService.get('FIREBASE_SERVICE_ACCOUNT_BASE64'), // Base64 encoded service account JSON string
-          options: '',
+          options: {}, // Use this if not using base64
           auth: {
             config: {
-              extractor: ExtractJwt.fromAuthHeaderAsBearerToken(), // you can choose your extractor from passport lib
+              extractor: ExtractJwt.fromAuthHeaderAsBearerToken(), // Choose your extractor from the Passport library
-              checkRevoked: true, // if you need to check revoked token from firebase set this param in true
+              checkRevoked: true, // Set to true if you want to check for revoked Firebase tokens
-              validateRole: true, // if you need to validate role from firebase set this param in true },
+              validateRole: true, // Set to true if you want to validate user roles },
           },
         }),